 It seems like every store I go into lately has a display of ice cream makers, ice shavers, and snow cone syrup.
 My kids love snow cones during the summer.
 However I don’t love the ingredients in the commercial syrups – tons of high fructose corn syrup, artificial flavorings, artificial coloring, and other chemicals.
 No thank you!
 Most homemade snow cone syrup recipes out there on the internet aren’t much better as they call for packets of Kool-Aid and tons of refined sugar.

 Fortunately it is quite easy to make your own snow cone syrup with real fruit.
 Today I would like to share my Raspberry Peach Homemade Snow Cone Syrup Recipe.
-(By the way, if you have seen this post before, I first published it over at Miss Organic’s Kitchen.
-Running several blogs got to be too much so I am moving everything over here.)

 This homemade snow cone syrup recipe contains just 3 ingredients, so it is simple to make.
 The raspberries give it such a pretty color.
 Plus, I just love the taste combination of Raspberries and Peaches.
 Yum!